-Fee-for-service plans differ from alternative payment models, such as bundled payment plans, in that they encourage providers to provide a higher number of services rather than focusing on the quality of services rendered.
-For this reason, there’s been a shift away from fee-for-service models and towards more value-based payment methods that reward providers for the quality, rather than quantity, of their care.
+Fee-for-service plans differ from alternative payment models, such as bundled payment plans.
+Fee-for-service plans encourage providers to supply a higher number of services rather than focusing on the quality of services rendered.
+There’s been a shift away from fee-for-service models toward more value-based payment methods that reward providers for the quality, rather than quantity, of their care.

 Medicare private fee-for-service (PFFS) plans are a form of Medicare Advantage Plan offered by private insurers who contract with the Centers for Medicare and Medicaid Services (CMS).
-As with other Medicare Advantage Plans, PFFS plans provide full Medicare benefits plus additional benefits at the discretion of the insurer.
+As with other Medicare Advantage Plans, PFFS plans provide full Medicare benefits plus additional benefits at the insurer’s discretion.

-You’re eligible for a Medicare PFFS plan if you’re enrolled in Original Medicare Parts A and B and a plan is available in your area.
-However, if you’re eligible for Medicare based on End-Stage Renal Disease diagnosis, you are not able to sign up for a Medicare PFFS plan.
+You’re eligible for a Medicare PFFS plan if you’re enrolled in Original Medicare Parts A and B, and a plan is available in your area.
+However, if you’re eligible for Medicare based on End-Stage Renal Disease diagnosis, you cannot sign up for a Medicare PFFS plan.

-With a Medicare fee-for-service plan, beneficiaries pay for each service received from a healthcare provider, says Matt Dworetsky, president of Dworetsky Financial in Manalapan, New Jersey.
+With a Medicare fee-for-service plan, you pay for each service received from a healthcare provider, says Matt Dworetsky, president of Dworetsky Financial in Manalapan, New Jersey.

-Each plan sets the rates it will pay and how much the beneficiary is responsible for.
+Each plan sets the rates it will pay and how much the you as the beneficiary will pay. .
 Generally, in a fee-for-service model, the more extensive or costly the service is, the higher the fee, says Hiroko Haig, founder of Hiroko Haig Insurance Service.

 What you’ll pay

 You can expect to pay the plan’s monthly premium in addition to your monthly Medicare Part B premium.
 Additionally, you’re responsible for a service’s copayment or coinsurance amount.
 That copayment can be as much as 15 percent above the plan’s approved cost of service.